doctrine/DoctrineBundle/README.md

 # Doctrine Bundle

+WORK IN PROGRESS: The movement of this bundle from Symfony to Doctrine orgainisation is not yet finished!

 Doctrine DBAL & ORM Bundle for the Symfony Framework.

 Because Symfony 2 does not want to force or suggest a specific persistence solutions on the users